Schoolhouse.world: peer tutoring, for free.

 AP Precalculus

-We will be covering Lesson 1.1: Change in Tandem.
-You will learn about basic properties of functions (such as concavity) and function notation.
-I would highly recommend that you watch the Algebros' video on Lesson 1.1 before this session and take notes on the packet provided.
+We will be covering Lesson 1.7B: Rational Functions and End Behavior.
+You will dive deeper into the end behaviors and horizontal asymptotes of a rational function and learn how to use key shortcuts to algebraically identify both.
+Watch the Algebros' video on Lesson 1.7B before this session and take notes on the packet provided.
 (You can alternatively use your own paper to take notes).
 You are free to start on the practice problems before the session, but it is not required.
 You will work on the practice problems in the session with your fellow learners, anyways.
-A graphing calculator will not be required here, but it will be in later sessions.

 AP Precalculus